How Birch Learning Platform Caters for Internal and External Users

 - Pre-employment and on-boarding activities

 From a learning management system perspective these examples require the following solution:

-- Different business rules are required, for example approval is required for training internal employees but is not needed for external contractors
+- Different business rules, for example approval for training internal employees that’s not needed for external contractors

-- Different branding may be required for different divisions within the organisation
+- Branding may be required for different divisions within the organisation

-- Different learning activities may be targeted to different groups of learners
+- Various learning activities may be targeted to different groups of learners

 - Training is managed by different departments within the organisation